-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis There is no programme in place for informing the public of the procedure for de-listing.
+Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis There is no programme in place for informing the public of the procedure for de-listing.
 There is no programme in place to inform the public about the procedure for unfreezing funds or assets.
 No procedure in place for authorizing access to funds or other assets that are frozen under UNSCR 1267 and that are to be provided for basic expenses.
 There is no legislation in place to provide for the procedure for forwarding request for the release of funds or assets which have been frozen and which are required for basic living expenses to the Committee which has been established under S/RES/1452(2002).
 There is no provision for extraordinary expenses.
-There has been no implementation of SR. III provisions and accordingly the effectiveness of the measures cannot be determined.
-The regulations for de-listing terrorist and terrorist groups should be published by the Minster of National Security.
+There has been no implementation of SR. III provisions and accordingly the effectiveness of the measures cannot be determined. terrorist groups should be published by the Minster of National Security.
 There ought to be a programme in place to sensitise the public of the procedure for delisting of terrorist and terrorist organisation.
 Members of the public should be made aware of the procedure for applying to have funds and or assets unfrozen.
 The St. Kitts and Nevis Authorities should establish the procedure for authorizing access for basic expenses to funds or other assets that are frozen pursuant to UNSCR 1267.
 St Kitts and Nevis should put in place the procedure for forwarding request for the release of funds or assets which have been frozen and which are required for basic living expenses to the Committee which has been established under S/RES/1452 (2002) While there is provision for basic living, legal and business expenses there are no provisions for extraordinary expenses.
-These ought to be included under the ATA. "may be made ex parte but in any case shall be made without delay".
-This amendment to the Act thus places an obligation upon the DPP to proceed with alacrity to secure the funds in question.
+These ought to be included under the ATA.
+Act thus places an obligation upon the DPP to proceed with alacrity to secure the funds in question.
 The ATA was amended in 2008 to expand the definition of funds to encompass assets of every kind.
 Section 43(1)(b) of the ATA has been amended to make provision for the freezing of funds of Al-Qaida, Taliban and other designated terrorists.
 See Section 13 of the Anti-Terrorism (Amendment) Act, 2009 (No. 13 of 2009) The Anti-Terrorism (Prevention of Terrorist Financing) Regulations include delisting procedures (Reg 16)and make provisions for these procedures to be published in at least one local newspaper as well as in the Official Gazette.
 Public awareness would be adequate once it is published in a local newspaper of general circulation.
 Further steps may later be taken administratively as part of a general sensitization of the public.
 Provisions for authoring access for basic expenses or other assets made in Regulation 17 of the Anti-Terrorism (Prevention of Terrorist Financing) Regulations, 2011.
 See 17(5) of the APTF Regs.